UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-1/README.md

 launch_robojeep
 ```

 That's it!
 The vehicle is now ready for being controlled with the remote control.
+The left joystick controls steering and the right one throttle and skid steering.

 ---